kruize/kruize-demos/monitoring/local_monitoring/ReadMe.md

       - tfb-qrh: Serving as the application server.
       - tfb-database: Database to the server.
 - Install Kruize
-  - Installs kruze under openshift-tuning name.
+  - Installs kruize under openshift-tuning name.
 - Metadata Collection and Experiment Creation
   - Kruize gathers data sources and metadata from the cluster.
   - Experiments `monitor_tfb_benchmark` and `monitor_tfb-db_benchmark` are created for the server and database deployments respectively in the `default` namespace.